Essential Works

 Uroborus vs. Trump’s Wall is Gómez-Peña’s anthology of recordings from 1978-2018, including audio-art, performance, border poetry & weird songs performed against Trump’s imaginary border wall.

 As part of Guillermo Gómez-Peña's ongoing "Posnacional 2” Project in Mexico, this is the artist’s second "Audio Anthology," a remasterized selection of his classic collaborative sound poems and audio art (with Guillermo Galindog, Greg Landau, Rupa Marya, the Size Queens and DJ Ricardiaco) as well as brand new recordings.
-The final mix was made at the 3CNUNO 2019 in Mexico city by DJ Ricardiaco and Rodrigo Castillo Filomarino.
-The creation of the podcast was made by Erin Fleming in San Francisco.

 We Are All Aliens